Mount Tamalpais State Park Docent Program

 The Visitor Center and the Gravity Car Barn are often the places where visitors start their visit and get information about the mountain.
 VC/Museum Docents are trained to answer questions, and direct visitors to activities in the park that best meet their needs.
 With some interpretive training, VC/Museum Docents can also deliver short talks and demos about the cultural and natural resources of the mountain.
 Finally, VC/Museum docents will help with items sales such as books, maps, or T-shirts, or help at special events – Mt Play, Sound Summit and others.

-Training for Visitor Center/Museum Docents is offered once a year in late summer/early fall.
+Training for Visitor Center/Museum Docents is generally offered once a year in late summer/early fall.
 Check with park staff about training dates.

 - Hike Docents (fitness and interpretive hikes)

 Help Mt.
 Tamalpais State Park by doing the things you love most: hiking in the beautiful outdoors, while delivering a well-thought guided program to inspire and connect visitors to the natural and cultural resources of the park.
 But it is not just about hiking, it is about providing hospitality to and performing effective communication with the public.

-Training for Hike Docents is once a year in late summer/early fall.
+Training for Hike Docents is generally offered once a year in late summer/early fall.
 Check with park staff about training dates.